klemenStanic/WIER2021/pa3/report/report.md

 ### 3.A Inverted index database, basic info:
 Our database consists of two tables.
-First table, named IndexWords, contains all tokenized words found in the given documents, which includes 48 910 different words.
+First table, named IndexWord, contains all tokenized words found in the given documents, which includes 48 910 different words.
 During the importing phase we excluded stop words and did not save them to our database.
 The second table, named Posting, holds pairs of words and documents that contains them.
 We also save the frequency of appearance of the given word in the document as well as the place of appearance stored as indexes.
 Posting table holds 383 347 pairs.
 Pairs with highes frequencies are presented below.

 |Word       | Document                                  | Frequency |